Feds fund mental health crisis teams to stand in for police

 Many 911 calls are due to a person experiencing a mental health or substance abuse crisis.
 Sometimes, like with Daniel Prude in Rochester, New York, the consequences are shocking.
 The 41-year-old Black man died after police placed a spit hood over his head and held him to the pavement for about two minutes on a cold night in 2020 until he stopped breathing.
 He had run naked from his brother’s house after being released from a hospital following a mental health arrest.
 A grand jury voted down charges against the officers.

-Dispatching teams of emergency medical technicians and behavioral health practitioners would take mental health crisis calls out of the hands of uniformed and armed officers, whose mere arrival may ratchet up tensions.
+Dispatching teams of paramedics and behavioral health practitioners would take mental health crisis calls out of the hands of uniformed and armed officers, whose mere arrival may ratchet up tensions.
 In Eugene, Oregon, such a strategy has been in place more than 30 years, with solid backing from police.

 The concept “fits nicely with what we are trying to do around police reform,” Eugene Police Chief Chris Skinner said.
 The logic works “like a simple math problem,” he adds.